khannotations/3D-Transforms/README.md

 # 3D-Transforms

 This is a fun page that explores creating 3D shapes (prisms and cards) with using CSS 3 only.
 The only Javascript used is a smidge of AngularJS for the first dropdown.
-Source available on Github (uses SCSS).
+Live at rafi-khan.github.io/3D-Transforms/

-Inspired by the work at http://desandro.github.io/3dtransforms/.
+Inspired by the work at desandro.github.io/3dtransforms/.
 All work MIT licensed.